 This guide will show you how to transfer your website to a Websavers shared hosting plan or one of our Canadian VPS with Plesk.
 While certain parts of it may apply specifically to the configurations used by Websavers, the guide should work for any other web host using Plesk 12 or newer.

 Things you will need:

-- Your FTP and control panel (often Plesk or cPanel) login details for your old host.
+- FTP and control panel (often Plesk or cPanel) login details for your old host.
 If you cannot find your FTP login details and your old host uses Plesk you can reset your FTP password by following these directions.
 Alternatively you should check with your old host’s control panel and/or knowledgebase to learn how to create a new FTP account for use during this transfer.

 - The login details for your domain name registrar (e.g: GoDaddy, Gandi, Network Solutions)

 First you need to find your web root — the location of your website’s files at your current host.
 With cPanel hosts, this is usually the “public_html” folder and with Plesk hosts this is often a folder named “httpdocs“.
 The web root can be different for each web host and certainly for each website you have under your account, so you might need to check in your control panel to find the location where each website’s web root resides.
 Usually wherever your domains are listed, it will show you the web root.

 If your website is running on WordPress, Joomla or just about any other web application, or if your website was custom developed on a framework like Boostrap, most of the actual content of your website will be stored in a database and you will need to be sure to obtain a ‘dump’ (backup) of this database if you wish to transfer it over.

 To obtain the database, login to your current host’s control panel and look for a utility called phpMyAdmin, DB Web Admin, or more generally anything that indicates it will do a database backup or dump for you.
 Once you’re within the backup tool (or phpMyAdmin), look for a Backup or Export option and save it as an SQL file or a compressed file (sql.tgz or sql.tar.gz).